varvet/serenade.js/README.md

 The reason this example is written in CoffeeScript is because of JavaScript's poor handling of multi-line strings, which makes defining templates inline like this very ugly.
-Usually you would want templates to be defined and loaded from somewhere else anyway, so writing this in JavaScript should not be a problem.
+Usually you would want templates to be defined and loaded from somewhere else anyway, so writing this in JavaScript is not a problem.

 ## Dynamic properties